Living with a mental illness is not easy on anyone. Luckily, people suffering from mental health disorders don’t have to

 If you suffer from a mental health disability such as post-traumatic stress disorder (PTSD), anxiety, or depression, getting an ESA is a great idea.
 Any animal can be an emotional support animal (ESA), but the most common ones are definitely cats and dogs.

 Quebec is a beautiful place with wide open spaces.
-If the great outdoors intimidates you, an ESA is the answer.
+If the great outdoors intimidates you, an emotional support animal is the answer.
 ESAs love you unconditionally and will be by your side whenever you need them.
 Their company is truly therapeutic, and so many people, including veterans, can attest to this!

 But what exactly is an emotional support animal in the eyes of the law?
 And what can you do to start your search for one today?

 Definition of an Assistance Animal According to Canadian Law

 The job of an assistance animal is to make the life of persons with disabilities easier.
 Depending on their owner’s impairment, they will have different functions.
 This is why there are generally three types of assistance animals: service animals, psychiatric service animals, and emotional support animals.

 Service animals receive special training so they can carry out specific tasks to help their owners.
 There are even service dog trainers out there training pups up to be real superhero dogs!
 The most common examples of service dogs are seeing eye dogs, or dogs that help people with physical disabilities do things like open doors or push elevator buttons!

 There are also psychiatric service animals, who receive special training.
 They’re awarded to people suffering from a mental disability and the tasks they carry out are varied.
 Some examples include reminding the owner to take their meds or getting help when they have a panic attack.